Last updated on September 23rd, 2022 at 06:58 am

 Blogging is constantly changing.
 One of the things that won’t change is that you need to post content consistently.

 Although it’s my second blog birthday, I still very much consider myself to be at the beginning of my blogging journey.
-I feel like I’m only at the tip of an iceberg.
+I feel like I’m only at the tip of the iceberg.

 Okay, maybe beginning to middle, but there’s still much yet to be discovered.
 So much I still haven’t done.